Skip to content

 Do higher prices mean fewer subscribers?

-At first higher prices feel like a risk.
-Later, you realize they attract a fundamentally different — and more valuable — type of subscriber.
+Higher prices attract a fundamentally different — and more valuable — type of subscriber.
 Higher-priced subscribers tend to be more committed, more engaged, and more willing to invest in additional content.
 Total revenue from fewer high-paying subscribers can easily exceed revenue from many low-paying ones.

 What percentage of revenue should come from subscriptions vs. PPV?

-You probably already know that over-reliance on any single revenue source is a business risk.
-A healthy split is roughly 40-60% from subscriptions and 40-60% from PPV/tips/custom content.
-If nearly all your revenue comes from subscriptions, you’re leaving significant PPV money on the table.
+Over-reliance on any single revenue source is a business risk.
+A healthy split is roughly 40–60% from subscriptions and 40–60% from PPV/tips/custom content.
+If nearly all your revenue comes from subscriptions, you’re leaving significant money on the table.

-The highest earners said this: pricing right is one of the fastest paths to income growth — no new subscribers required, just better strategy applied to the audience you already have.
-Aruna Talent — the world’s #1 creator consulting agency generating eight figures per year — helps creators optimize every financial lever in their business, including pricing strategy.
+Pricing right is one of the fastest paths to income growth — no new subscribers required, just better strategy applied to the audience you already have.

 60+ creators · $50M+ total revenue